ethereum-optimism/optimism-tutorial/README.md

 require('@eth-optimism/plugins/hardhat/compiler')
 ```

-We'll also have  to add `optimism` to your list of networks within `hardhat.config.ts`:
+We'll also have  to add `optimism` to your list of networks within `hardhat.config.js`:

 ```js
 // hardhat.config.js